meilisearch/engine-team/issue-templates/roadmap-issue.md

 - [ ] According to feedback and bug reports, the engine team modifies the code and fixes bugs as soon as possible.
 Other RCs are released if necessary.
 - [ ] DevRel team writes a blog post “What’s new in <<version>>?”.
 - [ ] The engine manager, the PM, and the docs team review the blog post.
-- [ ] Integration team shares with the engine manager which SDKs and integrations will be ready or not to be compatible with the next Meilisearch version by the release day.
-Engine manager adapts the changelogs accordingly.

 # Release phase (week 13)